School-Based Professional Development Programs for Beginning Teachers

 3. Professional learning is strongly shaped by the context in which the teacher practices.
 This is usually the classroom, which, in turn, is strongly influenced by the wider school culture and the community and society in which the school is situated.
 Teachers’ daily experiences in their practice context shape their understandings, and their understandings shape their experiences (Timperley, 2008, p.
 6).

-A wide range of research internationally suggests that governments worldwide in their ongoing national reforms are placing persistent emphasis upon functional aspects of teachers’ work in order to improve their performance in terms of productivity.
+A wide range of research suggests that governments worldwide in their ongoing national reforms are placing persistent emphasis on functional aspects of teachers’ work in order to improve their performance in terms of productivity.
 Teachers who work in unstable policy environments that challenge their sense of professionalism, and especially their sense of autonomy, commitment, and positive professional identity, are likely to struggle to seek “a sense of coherence, worth and belonging” in their daily work at schools (Lumby & English, 2009, p.
 95).
 This is particularly evident when we take into account the school as a workplace, and especially challenges provided by students, parents, and colleagues from the school and the quality of school leadership.
-As has been widely acknowledged, to teach one’s best requires addressing the needs of the continuing professional learning development.
+As has been widely acknowledged, to teach one’s best requires addressing the needs of continuing professional learning development.
 Linda Evans argued that both functional and attitudinal teacher development should be combined.
-Evans (2008) indicated that attitudinal teacher development “as a factor influencing change it is much more potent than functional development since it reflects, to varying degrees, acceptance of and commitment to the change” (p.
+Evans (2008) said the following of attitudinal teacher development: since it reflects, to varying degrees, acceptance of and commitment to the change” (p.
 33).

 How schools combine the functional and the attitudinal in their planning and provision of professional learning development opportunities for teachers is likely—as Christopher Day rightly pointed out—to be a significant factor in sustaining teachers’ commitment to learning and effectiveness (Day, 2017, p.
 109).
 Functional and attitudinal opportunities for learning and development in schools can be more effective when they are perceived by teachers as: